Dauwbot/blog_posts/windows_dev_00_win10.md

 Let's resume our programs installation

 First install [Windows required runtimes and SDK](https://dotnet.microsoft.com/download/dotnet).
 I link directly to the download page you're grown ass developers.
 Then install [PowerToys](https://aka.ms/installpowertoys).
 Why?
-It has Fancy Zones & I can launch program at *la Spotlight* by pressing the `alt + space` shortcut and once you get used to it you can do without.
+It has Fancy Zones & I can launch program at *la Spotlight* by pressing the `alt + space` shortcut and once you get used to it you can't do without.

 ## [Continue downloading programs manually](#those-are-the-tools-i-use-to-develop-and-should-come-pre-installed-with-windows) or use a *package manager*.
 I'll try [Scoop](https://scoop.sh/) personally